-Challenge number Detail of challenge 1 End of key stage data outcomes for John Clifford School, indicates that reading attainment among disadvantaged pupils is below that of non-disadvantaged pupils.
-In FS, at the end of 2022-2023, 38% (3/8) of disadvantaged children achieved EXS in reading compared to 54% (28/52) of non- disadvantaged children.
+1 End of key stage data outcomes for John Clifford School, indicates that reading attainment among disadvantaged pupils is below that of nondisadvantaged pupils.
+In FS, at the end of 2023-2024, 33% (3/9) of disadvantaged children achieved EXS in reading compared to 54% (26/36) of non-disadvantaged children.
 This was below national and local data.
-The introduction of the Essential Letters and Sounds phonics scheme demonstrated that accelerated progress has been made from starting points for 50% of the children who did not achieve EXS.
-In KS1, at the end of 2022-2023, 92% of disadvantaged children achieved EXS in the Phonics Screening Check compared to 82% of non- disadvantaged children.
-This was above national and local data.
-The introduction of the Essential Letters and Sounds phonics scheme, alongside the CPD and support from the phonics lead, supported the quality of teaching of phonics.
-In KS1, at the end of 2022-2023, 50% (6/12) of disadvantaged children achieved EXS in reading compared to 69% (52/36) of non- disadvantaged children.
-This was in line with national and local data.
-Alongside the teaching of phonics, a focus on comprehension skills supported the progress that the children made.
-This is an increase of 13% from 2021-2022.
-In KS2, at the end of 2022-2023, 55% (11/20) of disadvantaged children achieved EXS in reading compared to 84% (27/32) of non- disadvantaged children.
+In KS1, at the end of 2023-2024, 33% of disadvantaged children achieved EXS in the Phonics Screening Check compared to 61% of non-disadvantaged children.
 This was below national and local data.
+Essential Letters and Sounds phonics scheme continued to be embedded, across the Key Stage, one of the main factors for the downward trend in attainment was due to a high percentage of EAL learners and social mobility in the key stage, alongside low starting points.
+In KS1, at the end of 2023-2024, 67% (10/15) of disadvantaged children achieved EXS in reading compared to 62% (22/35) of non- disadvantaged children.
+This was an improvement on both local and national data (increase of 12%).
+Alongside the teaching of phonics, a focus on comprehension skills and providing disadvantaged children with the opportunity to read more frequently at school than their non-disadvantaged peers supported the progress that the children made.
+This is an increase of 17% from 2022-2023.
+In KS2, at the end of 2023-2024, 59% (11/23) of disadvantaged children achieved EXS in reading compared to 78% (31/37) of non-disadvantaged children.
+This was below national and local data.
 A focus on the teaching of inference skills supported the progress that the children made.
-This is an increase of 9% from 2021-2022.
-2 End of key stage data outcomes for John Clifford School, indicate that writing attainment among disadvantaged pupils is below that of non-disadvantaged pupils.
+This is an increase of 4% from 2022-2023.
+2 End of key stage data outcomes for John Clifford School, indicate that writing attainment among disadvantaged pupils is below that of nondisadvantaged pupils.

-In FS, at the end of 2022-2023, 25% (2/8) of disadvantaged children achieved EXS in writing compared to 52% (27/52) of non- disadvantaged children.
-This was below with national and local data.
+In FS, at the end of 2023-2024, 33% (3/9) of disadvantaged children achieved EXS in writing compared to 75% (27/36) of non- disadvantaged children.
+This was below national and local data but, is a 8% increase on last year